 UNIT I: General

-Role of livestock and their products in Indian economy and human health; Current livestock programmes and policies of state and Nation; Economics of dairy, Sheep, goat, poultry, pig, rabbit farming and fisheries; Constraints to the livestock development programs.
+Role of livestock and their products in the Indian economy and human health; Current livestock programs and policies of state and Nation; Economics of dairy, sheep, goat, poultry, pig, rabbit farming and fisheries; Constraints to the livestock development programs.

 UNIT II: Livestock Management